Pt.2 The rich young Ruler

 Jesus said Mk.
 14:7 “For you have the poor with you always, and whenever you wish you may do them good.”Mt.
 26:11 “For you have the poor with you always, but Me you do not have always.”

-You mean we will not solve the problem by implementing socialism?
-That what Jesus said, this is why we do what we can and wait for his kingdom to resolve the issues of mankind.
+This means implementing socialism will never be the solution That is what Jesus said, this is why we do what we can and wait for his kingdom to resolve the issues of mankind.
+When the government legislates that it is you moral duty to help others, God and our individual choice is replaced by government.

 In fact the Bible gives us the example to consider of those who use socialism as the cure all and are outspoken about force helping the poor.
 In John 12:4-7 “Judas Iscariot, Simon's son, who would betray Him, said, Why was this fragrant oil not sold for three hundred denarii and given to the poor?"
 This he said, not that he cared for the poor, but because he was a thief, and had the money box; and he used to take what was put in it. “

-You will find Socialists and those who tout its ideology, who are outspoken can be as corrupt as those who are rich.
+Sounds like socialism but Judas was a fraud.
+You will find Socialists and those who tout its ideology, who are outspoken can be as corrupt as those who are rich and are greedy.
 They covet, they want control just like anyone else.
-What needs to be remedied is the nature of man, his sinful condition.
+What really needs to be remedied is the nature of man, his sinful condition.
+Only Jesus can do this.